HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

 ## API Changes

+The following are changes proposed to the DSS API to facility the deletion and restoration operations of data from the DCP.

 ### File Deletion API

+This is a new addition to the DSS API.

 Only **physical deletes** exist for the file deletion API.
 The file deletion API is a two part process.
 The first request will return the bundles that will be **logically deleted** as a side effect and a confirmation code.
 The second request must include the confirmation code in order to begin the deletion process.
-The request follows this swagger:
+The request follows this swagger document:

 ```yaml
       /file/{uuid}: